axeldp/axeldp.github.io/index.md

 In order to place a long position, following condition should be met:

-1)BTC Price + 20MA Indicator > 200MA Indicator, 2)Stochastic RSI CrossUp Event under the 20% Zone, 3)2x Green Supertrend Indicators
+1. BTC Price + 20MA Indicator > 200MA Indicator 2.
+Stochastic RSI CrossUp Event under the 20% Zone 3.
+2x Green Supertrend Indicators

 In order to place a short position, following condition should be met: